Forbidden-Steve/Forbidden-Steve/README.md

 ## Hey! 👋
-I just make Add-ons when I'm bored, feel free to use any of the code provided!
+I just make Add-ons when I'm bored, feel free to use any of the code provided.

 ## Contact
 - [@forbiddensteve](./) on Discord